Protection of Minors

 Causing the death of the child through any act or failure to act.

-Pennsylvania law requires that private colleges, including Moravian College their employees and persons affiliated with the college, such as students, and volunteers (the Moravian community), report suspected child abuse.
+Pennsylvania law requires that private institutions, including Moravian University, their employees, and persons affiliated with the University, such as students, and volunteers (the Moravian community), report suspected child abuse.
 Reports of suspected abuse must be made by members of the Moravian community to ChildLine at 1-800-932-0313.
 Consistent with this policy, however, and as stated above it is expected that notice of this report will also be shared as soon as possible with the Chief of Police and the Vice President for Human Resources after ChildLine has been notified.

 Consequences of Abuse